- Home

 Notice

-Influenza is characterized by strong systemic symptoms such as sudden high fever, headache, joint pain, and muscle pain, and symptoms such as sore throat, nasal discharge, and cough are also seen.
-It is also characterized by bronchitis, pneumonia, etc., which can cause severe illness.
+Influenza is characterized by strong general symptoms such as sudden high fever, headache, joint pain, and muscle pain, and other symptoms such as sore throat, nasal discharge, and cough.
+It is also characterized by bronchitis, pneumonia, etc., and it can be severe.

-Influenza varies depending on the year, but the number of patients usually increase between November and December and increases between January and March of the following year.
+Influenza varies depending on the year, but usually starts from November to December and the number of patients increases between January and March of the following year.
 Let's prevent infection by focusing on the following points.

-2. Be sure to gargle and wash your hands when you return from home or before meals.
+- Be sure to gargle and wash your hands when you return from the go or before eating.

 ※Gargle and hand washing are effective not only for influenza.

-※The disinfectant solution is to be sterilized when vaporizes, so rub it firmly into your hands and dry naturally.
-(If you wipe your hands with a handkerchief or towel, you will not get enough effect.)
+※The disinfectant is sterilized when vaporizing, so please rub it into your hand firmly and dry it naturally.
+(If you wipe your hand with a handkerchief or towel, you will not be able to get enough effect.)

-2. Let's rest and take a good rest.
-Visit a medical institution as soon as possible to receive treatment and take a break from school or workplace.
+- Stay calm and get enough rest.
+Go to a medical institution as soon as possible to receive treatment and take a break from school and workplace.

-3. Wear a mask and refrain from going out so that you don't pass on.
+- Wear a mask and refrain from going out to avoid passing on to people around you.

-4. Use the medicine properly according to the instructions of your doctor or pharmacist.
-If you feel something wrong with using medicine, consult your doctor or pharmacist as soon as possible.
+- Use the medicine properly according to the instructions of your doctor or pharmacist.
+If you use the medicine and feel something abnormal, consult your doctor or pharmacist as soon as possible.

 Cough etiquette

-1. When coughing or sneezing, hold your mouth and nose with a handkerchief or tissue, turn your face away from other people and stay at least 1m.
+- When coughing or sneezing, hold your mouth and nose with a handkerchief, tissue, etc., and turn your face away from others for at least 1m.

-2. If coughs occur, wear a mask to keep people around you.
-Also, encourage those who are coughing to wear a mask.
+- If you have a cough, wear a mask so that you do not pass on to others.
+Also, encourage people who are coughing to wear a mask.

 Others

-1. If cold-like symptoms (coughs, sore throat, etc.) persist for a long time, consult a medical institution as soon as possible.
+- If cold-like symptoms (such as coughing, sore throat, etc.) persist for a long time, consult a medical institution as soon as possible.

 TEL.
 083-252-0288 / FAX.
 083-252-8099